What is coparenting? What isn't coparenting? Help!

 At Sparrow Counseling we offer in-person and online therapy in the state of Alabama.
 In addition to coparenting counseling, our team specializes in reunification therapy, blended family counseling, divorce & family mediation, teen counseling, grief, and loss counseling, couples counseling, and more in Birmingham, Alabama.
 Learn more by checking out our FAQs and Blog!

-Sara Hadgraft, the owner of Sparrow Counseling, is an M.Ed, LMFT, LPC, NCC, Certified Parenting Coordinator, Divorce and Family Mediator (Domestic Violence Trained) has a private practice called Sparrow Counseling in Birmingham, AL. She specializes in Parenting Coordination, Co-Parenting Counseling, and Reunification Therapy.
+Sara Hadgraft, the owner of Sparrow Counseling, is an M.Ed, LMFT, LPC, NCC, Certified Parenting Coordinator, Divorce and Family Mediator (Domestic Violence Trained) and has a private practice called Sparrow Counseling in Birmingham, AL. She specializes in Parenting Coordination, Co-Parenting Counseling, and Reunification Therapy.
 Her passion is helping parents learn how to become successful coparents, so their children can thrive after their divorce.
 Contact Sparrow Counseling if you are interested in getting help at hello@sparrowcounsel.com.